faiz-oussama/LogFlow-Analytics/README.md

 ## Overview

 This project implements an enterprise-grade log management and analytics platform that leverages both the ELK Stack and Apache Kafka to provide a complete solution for log processing, storage, and visualization.
 The system uses Filebeat to collect logs, Logstash for processing and enrichment, Elasticsearch for storage and search, and Kafka for reliable real-time streaming.
+The platform is enhanced with an AI-powered chatbot that provides intuitive access to log analysis through natural language queries and integrates with Stack Overflow for technical problem-solving assistance.

 ### Key Capabilities
 - Automated log collection using Filebeat